GlareDB/glaredb.github.io/introduction/installation/locally-cli.md

 ### [GlareDB Cloud] shell

-After signing up on [GlareDB Cloud], you can connect to your deployment from the CLI either:
+After signing up for [GlareDB Cloud], you can connect to your deployment from the CLI either:

 - by passing `--cloud-url`